Mayfield and Chubb combine to carry Browns past Ravens 40-25

 Mayfield hit Landry for 65 yards and connected with Ricky Seals-Jones for 59.
 Then, of course, there was that 88-yard run.
 In all, the Browns had 10 plays of at least 16 yards.

-As a result, Cleveland (2-2) finds itself in the top spot of the division with the Ravens, who won it last year.
+As a result, Cleveland finds itself tied atop the division with the Ravens, who won it last year.
 It’s the first time Cleveland has been in first place after four games since 2013.

-An improved defense, the addition of Beckham and the expected maturation of Mayfield in his second year created a whirlwind of preseason hype around the Browns, who went 1-15 in 2016 and 0-16 just two years ago.
+”We haven’t really won anything,” Kitchens conceded. ”Guys, it’s just one game.”

 Jackson’s deft passing and elusive running were a key part of Baltimore’s 2-0 start, but for a second straight week he couldn’t make up for his own team’s porous defense.
 He got the Ravens to 24-18 with 9:51 left before Chubb took a pitch deep in his own territory, burst through a hole on the right side and ran untouched into the end zone.